0xprinc/checks-while-hacks/README.md

 20. Functions without any protection(like onlyOwner) are vulnerable to frontrunning so consider what will happen if they are frontrunned.
 21. Fees is a part of many protocols, watch out for the msg.sender, fee payer, funds receiver as different users.
 22. In case of protocols having subscriptions, unregistered, de-registered, expired entries are also different, these should be acting according to the documentation.
+23. Inflation attack : It is the attack in which the pool is submitted the tokens externally and now the liquidity is very high and the total supply of mint tokens is very low and hence the formula will give the minimum amount to deposit to be very high and hence DOSing for people with low money.

 ## After Transaction